-- In-home safety assessments to help minimize the risk of falls and injuries in your home
+- In-home safety assessments to minimize your risk for falls or injuries at home

 - Bathroom safety devices

-- Personal Emergency Response System (PERS) to notify emergency personnel if you experience a medical event or fall
+- Personal Emergency Response System (PERS) to notify emergency personnel if you need help

-- In-home medication counseling after discharge from a hospital or skilled nursing facility to ensure you are taking only the medications you need
+- In-home medication counseling after a hospital or nursing facility stay

-Many Medicare Advantage plans include access to fitness programs, such as SilverSneakers, at no additional cost or at a discounted cost.
-Medicare Advantage plans may provide coverage for other programs, such as weight management or yoga classes, which support a healthy life style as well.
+Many Medicare Advantage plans include access to fitness programs, such as SilverSneakers.
+Other programs, such as weight management or yoga classes, might also be covered.

-Some Medicare Advantage plans provide coverage for medical nutrition therapy or counseling to manage life changes, for example.
-They may also offer educational programs related to stress management, living with a specific health condition, and similar topics delivered by qualified experts.
+Some Medicare Advantage plans offer counseling and education to help you adopt a healthier lifestyle.
+You might receive nutrition therapy or counseling to manage life changes.
+You could also have educational programs related to stress management, living with a specific health condition, and similar topics.

 When you compare Medicare Advantage plans, you might find coverage for OTC medications, such as pain relievers and cold medicines.

 Medicare Advantage plans can also cover some support services for members.
 These might include transportation to doctor visits or adult daycare services.
 In specific situations, cleaning services might also be available.